 There is no “PASS” or “FAIL”

-It is strictly what you as the buyer are comfortable with.
-I have literally had people not buy a house because the toilet leaked, (and no, there was no catastrophic damage below, it was a recent leak) but to them that meant that the plumbing issues were just starting and their great Aunt Ermintrude had a house that had plumbing issues and everything flooded and the home was destroyed and that isn’t going to happen to them.
-On the other side, I have had clients buy a house with a 1-inch wide crack in the foundation, and the whole house had corner cracks, and several doors did not close.
+Contrary to popular belief, home inspectors do not “FAIL” a house.
+It is strictly whether or not you as the buyer are comfortable with the home based on the facts of the home condition.
+I have literally had people decide not to buy a house because the toilet leaked, (and no, there was no catastrophic damage below, it was a recent leak).
+But those Clients felt based on that toilet leak that the plumbing issues were just starting and their great Aunt Ermintrude had a house that had plumbing issues and everything flooded and the home was destroyed and that isn’t going to happen to them.
+No amount of “Toilet leaks are a relatively minor repair” on my part was changing their mind.
+On the other side, I have had clients buy a house with a 1-inch wide crack in the foundation.
+The whole house had corner cracks in window and doorways, and several windows / doors did not function correctly.
 I explained at length both on site and in my report how serious this could be, but it was their dream house and they did not care they were going to buy it.
 To each their own.
-The home Inspection is simply meant to report the news, what you do with that information is entirely your call.

-Also, a word of caution, some Inspectors tend to verbally brush over issues during the walk-through saying X problem is no big deal.
-But then in the report they will say X problem should be corrected immediately before the house falls apart.
-This is not best practice, but Inspectors who rely heavily on Realtor referrals do this so that they don’t piss off the Realtor, they are hoping you don’t read the report, buy the house anyway and when said house does fall down and you go back to the Inspector they’re covered because “Hey, it’s right here in your home inspection report.”
-And you are officially screwed.
-So yes, read your report.
+Some Inspectors tend to verbally brush over issues during the walk-through saying ‘X’ problem is no big deal.
+But then in the report they will say ‘X’ problem should be corrected immediately before the house falls apart.
+This is not best practice, but it does happen (more then you think) and when you buy the house and it does fall down you can’t go back to the Inspector because they’re covered “Hey, it’s right here in your home inspection report.”
+So read your report.

 Do you want to try to re-negotiate based on the home inspection?
 Or is it worth the risk that the whole deal may fall through if you do?
 These are all things for you to consider and talk about with those you trust.